Frequently asked questions

 I'm seeing dead bees in my garden - is this normal?

 Bumblebee nests grow throughout the season, and produce new males and queens in autumn.
 Throughout the life of the nest a large number of smaller worker bees help the nest to grow by collecting nectar and pollen - these are the bees that you see out and about in summer.
-These workers only live two weeks or so, and then sadly die.
+These workers only live for a few weeks, and then sadly die.
 It's therefore quite normal to see a small number of dead bees in the garden.
 So long as you are still seeing live bees in the area, then it's unlikely to be something new that we should be worrying about.

 Bumblebees, like many insects in fact (and humans!) sometimes suffer from different parasites which live inside them.
 These parasites can make the bees appear slow and sluggish, perhaps even drunk!
-Again, sad as this may seem, it is a natural process that has been going on for many many years, and is not at the root of the problem.
+Again, sad as this may seem, it is a natural process that has been going on for many, many years, and is not at the root of the problem.
 Equally, bumblebees may sometimes seem very lethargic just because the weather is cold - but they will recover when it warms up.
+This is nothing to be alarmed about, and is perfectly natural.

 How do I provide nesting sites for bumblebees?